-If the offer has been submitted as a result of the provisions governing mandatory bids, this is to be stated.
+If the offer has been submitted as a result of the mandatory bid rules in Chapter 3 of the Takeovers Act this is to be stated.
 A description of the share acquisitions or other measures which triggered the mandatory bid requirement is to be provided.